Bánh Bèo (Vietnamese Steamed Rice Cakes)

 Tips for the Best Banh Beo

-✔️ Soak Ingredients Overnight – If using mung beans or dried shrimp, soak them the night before to rehydrate and speed up cooking.
+✔️ Soak ingredients overnight.
+If using mung beans or dried shrimp, soaking helps them cook faster and improves texture.

-✔️ Steam with a Towel-Wrapped Lid – This prevents condensation from dripping onto the cakes, keeping their texture light and smooth.
+✔️ Wrap the lid with a towel.
+This prevents condensation from dripping onto the rice cakes and keeps their surface smooth.

 Can I Make Banh Beo Ahead of Time?